2007 MFA, Fine Arts (Painting)

 University of California, Santa Barbara.

-Mars began creating custom outfits in 2017 for indie rock band the Growlers, which they wore during their Beach Goth music festivals and US tour.
-Since then, Mars has designed custom clothing for artists like Post Malone, Axl Rose, Billie Eilish, Orville Peck, and Tyla Yaweh.
+Mars is a multidisciplinary artist whose work spans fine art, fashion, writing, and music.
+He began creating custom clothing in 2017 for indie rock band the Growlers, which they wore during their Beach Goth music festivals and US tour.
+Since then, Mars has designed custom clothing for artists like Post Malone, Axl Rose, Billie Eilish, Lee Rocker of the Stray Cats, Orville Peck, and Tyla Yaweh.

 Post Malone wore a number of Mars' outfits on his 2018-2019 Beerbongs and Bentleys world tour, including performances at Reading Festival and Lollapalooza Argentina.
 Several of those outfits were featured in the remix video for Malone's hit single "Wow."
 In 2019, Mars designed more custom stage attire for Malone's Runaway tour, which included his performances at Madison Square Garden and the Forum.

-Mars has also made outfits for Billie Eilish's promotional commercial on Saturday Night Live in 2019 and the behind-the-scenes video for "Bad Guy."
+Mars also created several custom outfits for Billie Eilish's debut performance on Saturday Night Live in 2019.
+These outfits were featured on the NBC promotional commercial with host Woody Harrelson and the behind-the-scenes video for "Bad Guy."

 His artworks are also in the collections of the Museum of Art and History and the Cosmopolitan Hotel in Las Vegas.
-Mars has exhibited throughout the United States at various institutions, including the Torrance Art Museum and the Laguna Art Museum.
+Mars has exhibited throughout the United States at various institutions, including the Torrance Art Museum, Cal State Long Beach, and the Laguna Art Museum.
 Mars' first solo exhibition with Gusford Gallery in February 2013 was recommended by Interview Magazine as one of the top international shows to view that month.
 His work has also been featured in numerous publications like the Los Angeles Times, Los Angeles Magazine, Artforum and LA Weekly.

-In 2016 and 2014, he designed billboards for LAXART's LA Public Domain Project, which were displayed on Sunset Blvd. in West Hollywood and La Cienega Blvd. in Culver City.
+In 2016 and 2014, he designed billboard artwork for LAXART's LA Public Domain Project, which were displayed on Sunset Blvd. in West Hollywood and La Cienega Blvd. in Culver City.
 He also created site-specific works for the Museum of Broken Relationships in Los Angeles and the LA Art Fair.

 In 2018, Mars published a collection of true-life stories called Unreal for Real based on the wildest adventures of his life.
 It is available on Amazon, Kindle, and at select book stores.
 The audiobook version, narrated by Mars, is available on Audible and Itunes.